The Best Coffee Shops In Osaka You Shouldn’t Miss

 With plenty of seating space and a communal long wooden table with outlets, perfect for computer work, this coffee shop is one of the most spacious ones in Osaka.

-They also offer wifi—which is a bit unreliable in my experience, maybe you have better luck—big windows, and one of the most extensive food menus from any other coffee shop I have seen, with different kinds of hot sandwiches, pastries, and even ice cream sandwiches and affogatos.
+They also offer wifi—which is a bit unreliable in my experience, though maybe you have better luck—big windows that fill the space with natural light, and one of the most extensive food menus from any other coffee shop in the city.
+With different kinds of hot sandwiches, pastries, and even ice cream sandwiches and affogatos.

-And of course, their coffee is good too, but to be honest the main appeal here is the space and food menu, which is hard to come by in the city.
+And of course, their coffee is good too, but to be honest the main appeal here is the space and food menu, which is hard to come by in Osaka.

 Address: 4 Chome-13-22 Minamisenba, Chuo Ward, Osaka, 542-0081, Japan